jackVanish/flyknifeComics/about.md

     <dd><em>The Doom of Killganon: The Many Fanged Maw of Space</em></dd>
 </dl>

 Scion of Dead Stars.
 Last of the Ravenous Hearts.
 Gunzap Rebel Extraordinaire.
 He of many names, dimension-wrangling space bandit Stewart once rode his Starcycle to fortune and fame.
 Now, he rides it to glory in the long war against COMMANDER ZETA.
-But on his heels ride the Horsemen, the Jade Fortress, and the Galactic Rot that claimed Zargol Seven.
+But on his heels ride the Horsemen, the Jade Fortress, and the Diamondrot that claimed Zargol Seven.
 Can he ditch his past, or has he just brought a whole new war to HALIFAX_1?

 <dl class="about-details">
     <dt>STRENGTH:</dt>